coolAlias/star_gen/README.md

 **Life: Check Every World** By default, only worlds within the HZCO or pre-determined Main Worlds are checked for native lifeforms.
 Enable this option to check every world.

+### Main World Options

+**Population A+ Variant** If checked, the Population A Variant rule will be used to determine P Value for worlds with Population A+.

 ## Notes

 **Orbit#** Orbit#s are measured from the object being orbited.
 All Secondary stars and groups of stars orbit the Primary Star; Companions orbit their host; Planets may orbit an individual star or a group of stars.